 GOVERNING BOARD MEMBERS

-Mary Jane Binge, a long-time resident of Twentynine Palms, she has been active in the community serving many organizations over the years.
+Mary Jane Binge, a long-time resident of 29-Palms, has been active in the community serving many organizations over the years.
 She received the ‘Pillar of the Community Award’ in 2008 and was the first woman President of Rotary International in the Morongo Basin.
 Mary Jane has been in the mortgage business for over 33 years and feels it is important to give back to the community.

 Laura Grabow has been a Regional Occupational Program (ROP) instructor for the Morongo Unified School District for over 20 years.
 She currently teaches a Registered Dental Assisting course for ROP students at Twentynine Palms High School.

-Mike Lopez relocated to the high desert from San Diego county in 2003.
-He says he fell in love with the peace and serenity of the desert when he visited the National Park to climb rocks while attending Cal Poly San Luis Obispo.
+Mike Lopez relocated to the high desert from San Diego in 2003.
+He says he fell in love with the serenity of the desert when he visited the National Park to climb rocks while attending Cal Poly San Luis Obispo.
 He is now retired and lives with his wife Susan and their two Shar Peis in Joshua Tree.
 Today he still enjoys rock climbing, running and bicycling.

 Sandy Potts moved to California from Texas in 1979 and spent many years perfecting her love of the arts.
 Earning an Associate’s Degree in both Art and Dance, she owned her own dance studio while also teaching dance at the university level.
 Sandy still practices her art and spends spare time researching health related topics on the Internet.